YKonyalicetin/SQLProject/README.md

 For every change in tb_Leistungen a trigger is activated that either updates a grading table created by sp_Notentabelle_Modul_Pruefung or, if not available, creates a new respective table.

 ## User Roles
 The database can be accessed by students and lecturers.
 Students can only see their own grading due to data protection of other students' gradings.
-Lecturer can see all gradings of all students for their own courses.
+Lecturers can see all gradings of all students for their own courses.
 Lecturers can also add new grades through the above mentioned procedure.

 ![Diagramm](/Diagramm/Datenbankdiagramm_Projekt_Univerwaltung-1.png)